“Visit Cape Town and history is never far from your grasp. It lingers in the air, a scent on the breezy, an explanation of circumstance.. ”

 THE DINING EXPERIENCE

-For dinner, we chose to eat out in the city since we only had a few days to enjoy Cape Town.
+For dinner, I chose to eat out in the city since I only had a few days to enjoy Cape Town.
 However, the Lord Nelson Restaurant, which overlooks the main swimming pool and garden, is highly recommended.
 Everything is prepared fresh, from local ingredients.

 Outside in the hotel courtyard, one can lounge poolside underneath swaying palm trees.
 Nine acres of sprawling gardens landscaped in English country garden style miraculously dampen the city traffic, providing the perfect setting for an afternoon tea or cocktail on the terrace.
 The hotel’s Oasis Bistro offers drinks and light bites for those who want to indulge by the pool.
 They also serve breakfast, which is included in the room rate.